MaristChibuike/MaristChibuike.github.io/README.md

 * **Problem Solving:** Adept at identifying and solving complex data-related challenges.
 * **Communication:** Effective communication skills for translating data insights into actionable recommendations.

+## Work Experience

+### Data Quality Manager Assistant
+**National Population Commission Nigeria** | Enugu, Nigeria
+* Assisted the Data Quality Manager in ensuring the accuracy and completeness of census data.
+* Conducted field visits and spot checks to verify the quality of data collection and entry.
+* Reduced data entry errors by 50% through proactive quality control measures.
+* Prepared and submitted regular reports on data quality issues and recommendations.
+* Collaborated with cross-functional teams to resolve data discrepancies and errors.
+* Received training and feedback on data quality management best practices and standards.

+### Data Entry (Industrial Training)
+**Nigerian Bureau of Statistics (NBS)** | Enugu, Nigeria
+* Entered and verified data from various sources into the NBS database.
+* Ensured accuracy and completeness of data entry and reports.
+* Collaborated with other data entry staff and supervisors to resolve discrepancies.
+* Followed NBS guidelines and standards for data quality and security.
+* Improved data entry efficiency by implementing new tools and techniques.

+### Mathematics and Computer Tutor
+**Rego International School** | Enugu, Nigeria
+* Tutored Mathematics and Computer Science to students from Basic 6 to Basic 9.
+* Prepared lesson plans and assessments aligned with the school curriculum.
+* Enhanced students' understanding and grades through interactive teaching methods.
+* Collaborated with other tutors and teachers to share best practices and feedback.
+* Maintained records of 35 students' progress and attendance.

 ## Projects

 * **Supply Chain Data Analysis Dashboard**